The XML tree paradigm has several well-known limitations for document modeling and

 White space as crypto-overlap

-Tokenization of plain text in XML is performed using regular expressions and the
+Tokenization of plain text when processing XML is commonly performed using regular

 tokenize() function, but

-manipulations, such as converting the markup to text, tokenizing with
+requires intermediary temporary manipulations, such as converting the markup to text,

 text potentially represent overlapping hierarchies in plain-text disguise.